 There are a number of different "ice plants."
-However, plant taxonomy places the types with which I deal here in the genus Delosperma.
-That genus contains a number of species; in this article, I use purple ice plant (Delosperma cooperi) as an example.
+However, plant taxonomy places the types with which we deal here in the genus Delosperma.
+That genus contains a number of species; in this article, we use purple ice plant (Delosperma cooperi) as an example.
 Delosperma cooperi (sometimes given as Mesembryanthemum cooperi) is also called "hardy ice plant."

 Delosperma cooperi is a flowering, succulent perennial.

 The book, Hardy Succulents, by Gwen Moore Kelaidis, was useful in my research into purple ice plants.
 As their name suggests, they have light purple flowers, which are daisy-like.
 The flowers bloom all summer.

 Kelaidis remarks that purple ice plants can spread to as much as 3 to 4 feet across.
 They stay relatively short (about 3 inches tall) and are procumbent inhabit.
 The rounded, fleshy fingers of the foliage are about an inch long; the green summer color of the leaves may morph into darker colors as temperatures drop.